478mkharb/devops-learning/Interview/Docker.md

 the `.` is the build context.

-The build context is the set of files made available to the build according to Docker's build rules. `.dockerignore` can exclude files from it.
+The build context is the set of files made available to the build according to Docker’s build rules. `.dockerignore` can exclude files from it.

 ------------------------------------------------------------------------